nearwalden/covid-compute/README.md

 This repo contains some routines that assist in analyzing COVID-19 data.
 It works with the Johns Hopkins data and organizes it into pandas dataframes that are more reasonable to work with.

-Note 1:   this is currently only creating a US dataset with data for each state.
-Countries will be added back in shortly (they changed a bunch of names and I just need to fix them) and we can do county-level data starting going back to 3/22.
+Note 1:   this is currently only creating a US dataset with data for each state and each county.
+Countries will be added back in shortly (they changed a bunch of names and I just need to fix them).

 Note 2:   when I switched to the daily reports from Hopkins you now have to run a script to ingest them.
 See `Updating the data` below.